Geod-Geom/CMfM/README.md

 For general information on the TACK project, please refer to:

 - *Valeria Belloni and Andreas Sjölander and Roberta Ravanelli and Mattia Crespi and Andrea Nascetti* (2020). **TACK PROJECT: TUNNEL AND BRIDGE AUTOMATIC CRACK MONITORING USING DEEP LEARNING AND PHOTOGRAMMETRY**.
-In:Int.
+In: Int.
 Arch.
 Photogramm.
 Remote Sens.
 Spatial Inf.
 Sci., XLIII-B4-2020, 741–745, https://doi.org/10.5194/isprs-archives-XLIII-B4-2020-741-2020

 For general information on the use of standard Digital Image Correlation (DIC), please refer to: